BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ### Sleep mode

-When creating a body, you can specify that it starts in *sleep mode*.
-Bodies in this mode will have their physic calculations skipped until they collide with another body or a force is applied to them, improving performance at the start.
+When creating a body, you can specify it to start in *sleep mode*.
+Bodies in this mode will have their physics calculations skipped until they collide with another body or a force is applied to them, improving performance at the start.
 However, *sleep mode is not an absolute guarantee*.
 Other factors may cause the body to wake up from this mode, so avoid having behavior that depends on it, and use it only as an aid to performance.
-It is also not possible to put a body back to sleep after it is awoken.
+It is also not possible to put a body back to sleep after it is awake.

 ### Creating a body